 Audience

-This reference guide is written for system administrators and experienced users who are familiar with device configuration and who have a general understanding of Microsoft Windows NT $^{\otimes}$ 4.0 / Windows 2000 (basic disk) / Windows XP (basic disk).
-If you are running under NetWare, the guide assumes you are familiar with NetWare-related concepts and commands.
+This Reference Guide is for system administrators and experienced users who are familiar with drive configuration and who have a general understanding of the operating systems they are using.
+This guide also assumes you are familiar with RAID concepts.